maartenmennes/ICA-AROMA/doc/manual.md

     --warp reg/highres2standard_warp.nii.gz --motionparams mc/rest_mcf.par
 ```

-The program needs to be able to find the registration files required to transform the obtained ICA components to the MNI152 2mm template in order to derive standardized spatial feature scores.
-All ouput is the the specified directory.
+The program needs to be able to find the registration files required to transform the obtained ICA components
+to the MNI152 2mm template in order to derive standardized spatial feature scores.
+All output is to the specified
+directory.
 The input fMRI nifti image will not be modified.

 ### 5.1 Masking